 With this in mind, I’ve endeavored to list the 10 best places to watch the sunset on Oahu after doing all the “on-the-ground research.”
 Spoiler alert: the higher you can get and the more western-facing, the better view you’ll have!

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.

 The best places to watch the sunset on Oahu

-Let’s start with one of the best places to watch the sunset in Honolulu: Waikiki Beach.
-During the day, this world-famous beach is perfect for surfing, sunbathing, swimming, snorkeling, and other outdoor activities.
-Then, in the evening, tourists flock to this spot to attempt to catch “the green flash” on camera.
+Start with one of the best places to watch the sunset in Honolulu: Waikiki Beach, known for surfing during the daytime and evening attempts to capture “the green flash.”
 This optical phenomenon occurs as the sun disappears on the horizon, creating about two seconds of green light.

 Pro tip: we think the most fun place to watch the Waikiki Beach sunset is from North America’s longest oceanfront infinity pool at the Sheraton Waikiki (must be a guest)!

 For a quieter sunset experience near Waikiki, consider Ala Moana Beach Park, conveniently located within walking distance of many high-rise hotels on Waikiki Beach.